 # mkdir /boot/efi # mount /dev/sdXY /boot/efi (mount the UEFI partition you created) # grub-install --target=x86_64-efi /dev/sdX --recheck

-Warning: As mentioned in the abstract, motherboard vendors implement UEFI differently and for some the way GRUB stores its EFI file isn't working.
-In this setup I am running with a MSI board and I have to rename the file and the path once GRUB is done.
+As mentioned, motherboard vendors implement UEFI differently and for some the way GRUB stores its EFI file isn't working.
+In this test setup I am running with a MSI motherboard and I have to rename the file and the path once GRUB is done.
 Mine has to look like this:

 # cd /boot/efi # tree . └── EFI └── boot └── bootx64.efi